annazawad/PingPong/README.md

 # PingPong
+LEARNING BY DOING

-Just first steps with OOP
+First steps with Python's OOP